BC outlines plans for small-scale campus reopening this summer

-Bakersfield College's summer session is set to begin Monday, and campus officials have put forth several public health guidelines to ensure safety among students and faculty who must meet in-person.
+Bakersfield College's summer session began Monday, and campus officials have put forth several public health guidelines to ensure safety among students and faculty who must meet in person.

 About 93 percent of summer courses will be held virtually, said Vice President of Instruction Billie Jo Rice.
 But for students enrolled in programs such as nursing, paramedics, automotive and chemistry, some portion of in-person labs and clinicals are crucial to course completion.